stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * The rendering code is completely single-threaded (by blocking the work queues).

+* The code mixes up the following:
+    The Vulkan rendering process
-* The code mixes up the Vulkan rendering process, the application logic (updating the rotation), and the code to control the loop (the dodgy timer).
+    The application logic to update the rotation
+    And the code to control the loop (the dodgy timer)

 * The window event queue is blocked.